angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 ## The Team Event

 I had the Vintage seat, while Francesco had Legacy and Matteo Modern.
-I'm not a huge fan of the current vintage format, but among my teammates I was the one who had played it the most recently.
+I'm not a huge fan of the current Vintage format, but among my teammates I was the one who had played it the most recently.
 I still like it better than Modern, so it was a fairly easy choice.
 Given that we decided to play the team event like three days earlier, I had no time to test.
 I settled for Doomsday, which was the deck I was